named-data/ndn-cxx/docs/code-style.rst

 2.24.
 Exceptions can be suffixed with either ``Exception`` (e.g., ``SecurityException``) or ``Error`` (e.g., ``SecurityError``).

-    The recommended method is to declare exception class ``Exception`` or ``Error`` as an inner class, from which the exception is thrown.
-For example, when declaring class ``Foo`` that can throw errors, one can write the following:
+    The recommended method is to declare an exception class ``Exception`` or ``Error`` as a nested type inside the class from which the exception is thrown.
+For example, when defining a class ``Foo`` that can throw errors, one can write the following:

     .. code-block:: c++